-For up to date information on activities please check our facebook page or Linkedin page.
+For up to date information on activities please check our Facebook, Twitter or Linkedin pages.

 Alternatively please contact us via email

 (contact page) and request to be placed on our mailing list.

 SAFE HAVEN - DCIF's HATE MOTIVATED RESPONSE PROGRAMME

 REPORTING, RECORDING & RESPONDING TO HATE CRIME